 They are quite similar in appearance to the butterfly and crab but with slightly different ratios.
 Point D in the bat makes a shallower reversal than the other patterns and should make a retracement of about 88% of the distance XA.

-The bullish bat looks like a letter M and the bearish bat like the letter W.
+Put simply, the bullish bat looks like a letter M and the bearish bat like the letter W.

-Both bat types can be either reversal or breakout patterns.
+One thing to note is that both bat types can be either reversal or breakout patterns.
 Look for a bullish bat in a bear trend as an indicator of a possible bullish reversal.
 Look for a bearish bat pattern in bullish trends as a sign of a potential bearish reversal.

 If the entire pattern is significant enough within the chart, the trend is less important.